-If you decide to holiday in the UK and are taking a car journey to reach your destination, remember to make plenty of stops for feeding, nappy changes and to relieve your baby, as they will become uncomfortable in the same position constantly in their car seat.
-For very long journeys some parents choose to travel at night when their baby is asleep.
-Take some new toys and stagger their introduction throughout the journey to keep your little one amused.
+If a car journey is in the offing, it’s a smart idea to plan in plenty of stops for feeding, nappy changes and to get your baby out for a stretch and a look round.
+For very long journeys, some savvy parents travel at night, when their baby is asleep.
+You might also want to take some new toys and bring them out at intervals throughout the journey to keep your little one amused.

-For ease around the airport you can use your pushchair right up until you board the plane.
+For ease around the airport, you can use your pushchair right up until you board the plane; the staff will take it from you at the end of the jetway and tag it to go into the cargo hold.

-Breast feed, bottle feed or offer your baby their soother on take-off and landing as this can help to relieve any pressure in their ears.
-To keep them amused have a change of scene, get up and walk about the plane, you’ll often find other passengers want a little chat.
+Breastfeeding, bottle feeding or offering your baby a dummy during take-off and landing can help to relieve any uncomfortable pressure in their ears.
+To keep them amused, try a change of scenery; if you get up and walk about the plane, you’ll find plenty for them to look at – and other passengers may be happy to help distract any fussiness!

-It’s very easy to become dehydrated on flights.
-Babies dehydrate quicker than adults so if breast feeding offer more frequent feeds and remember to maintain your own fluid intake.
-If bottle feeding offer extra drinks of cooled boiled water.
+One thing to keep in mind is that the air in an airplane cabin is very dry, so it’s quite easy to become dehydrated on flights.
+Babies feel the effects of dehydration more quickly than adults, so if you’re breastfeeding, you may want to offer more frequent feeds - and remember to maintain your own fluid intake.
+If you’re bottle feeding, you can offer extra drinks of cooled, boiled water during the flight.